 All classes at VBTS operate from Sept - June, referred to as our Academic Year.
 Training and strength building through a regular schedule of technique classes is not only healthier for the mind and body of a dancer, it is essential to develop a dancer's ability to achieve success.
-Payment is monthly for the Children's, Beginning Ballet, Primary, Modern and Pre-Professional Divisions.
+Payment is monthly for the Children's Ballet, Primary Ballet, Pre-Professional Ballet, and Jazz/Hip-Hop Divisions.
 A 10-Class Card or Drop-In rate is available for the Fitness Division and the Teen/Adult Ballet Division.

 All current VBTS students, when registering for the upcoming Academic Year, should register for the next level up from the one completed in June, unless their teacher has suggested otherwise.
-For new students, all classes in our Children's Division, Beginning Ballet Division, Primary Division, and Modern Division are based on age.
+For new students, all classes in our Children's Ballet, Primary Ballet, Pre-Professional Ballet, and Jazz/Hip-Hop Divisions are based on age.
 See those details on the Classes link from the homepage, or at the top of any page, on the website.
-For the Pre-Professional Division, use the details given on those pages in our Classes link to get an idea of your level, then call the VBTS offices to speak to a staff member who can suggest a level and/or set up a placement class for you.
+For the Pre-Professional Ballet Division, use the details given on those pages in our Classes link to get an idea of your level, then call the VBTS offices to speak to a staff member who can suggest a level and/or set up a placement class for you.

 Yes, at VBTS we place our dancers in the best possible level for them to succeed therefore do not hesitate to move a child to a different level if it is in their best interest.
 Please note that all class level changes are determined by VBTS staff ONLY.
 If, once registered, you need to change your child's class day/time due to a family scheduling conflict, please check in with your child's teacher to be sure the other class you choose is still open and if so, you will be notified and the change can be made.